-- 2.1.1 As per the provisions of the UPERC (Terms and Conditions for Determination of Distribution Tariff) Regulations, 2006, the Distribution Licensees are required to file their ARR / Tariff Petitions before the Commission latest by 30th November each year so that the tariff can be determined and be made applicable from the 1st of April of the subsequent financial year. - 2.1.2 The ARR / Tariff Petition for FY 2016-17 and True up Petition for FY 2013-14 was filed by DVVNL (hereinafter referred to as the 'Licensee' or the 'Petitioner') under Sections 62 and 64 of the Electricity Act, 2003 on December 7, 2015 (Petition No. 1065/2015). - 2.1.3 The Commission observed that the Licensee had submitted the audited accounts for FY 2013-14 (with Supplementary Audit Report of the Accountant General of Uttar Pradesh for FY 2013-14) and provisional accounts for FY 2014-15 along with the calculations of revenue gap for FY 2013-14 and the projected revenue for FY 2016-17 based on current tariff in its ARR Petition.
+- 2.1.1 As per the provisions of the UPERC (Terms and Conditions for Determination of Distribution Tariff) Regulations, 2006, the Distribution Licensees are required to file their ARR / Tariff Petitions before the Commission latest by 30th November each year so that the tariff can be determined and be made applicable from the 1st of April of the subsequent financial year. - 2.1.2 The ARR / Tariff Petition for FY 2016-17 and True up Petition for FY 2013-14 was filed by KESCO (hereinafter referred to as the 'Licensee' or the 'Petitioner') under Sections 62 and 64 of the Electricity Act, 2003 on November 30, 2015 (Petition No. 1059/ 2015). - 2.1.3 The Commission observed that the State Discoms viz.
+PuVVNL, PVVNL, MVVNL and DVVNL filed their ARR Petitions for FY 2016-17 after KESCO on December 7, 2015 in which there was a marginal difference in the bulk supply tariff (BST) considered by KESCO.
+In order to align the projections considered by KESCO for FY 2016-17 with BST considered by other State Discoms, KESCO amended its ARR projections for FY 2016-17 and consequential revenue gap estimates.
+The revised ARR for FY 2016-17 and revised revenue gap estimates for FY 2016-17 of KESCO were submitted on December 15, 2015. - 2.1.4 The Commission observed that the Licensee had submitted the audited accounts for FY 2013-14 (with Supplementary Audit Report of the Accountant General of Uttar Pradesh for FY 2013-14) and provisional accounts for FY 2014-15 along with the calculations of revenue gap for FY 2013-14 and the projected revenue for FY 2016-17 based on current tariff in its ARR Petition.
 But, audited account (with the Supplementary Audit Report of the Accountant General of Uttar Pradesh) for FY 2013-14 and provisional accounts for FY 2014-15 of UPPCL were not submitted by the Licensee.
-The ARR Petition also did not contain any Tariff Proposal (Rate Schedule) to bridge the revenue gap through tariff hike or through any other mechanism.
+The ARR Petition also did not contain the Tariff Proposal (Rate Schedule) to bridge the revenue gap through tariff hike or through any other mechanism.
 Further, the Rate Schedule was submitted later on February 2, 2016.